The Benefits of Shilajit

 One of the reasons that shilajit is such a powerful healing substance is that it is packed with beneficial minerals, including silica, iron, calcium, copper, lithium, magnesium, manganese, phosphorous, sodium, and zinc.4 Not only is shilajit rich in organic trace minerals (in this case, “organic” means plant-derived), but it also contains fulvic acid, humic acid, amino acids, and plant-based antioxidants.5

-- Maintains balanced blood sugar levels already in normal range
+- Promotes healthy blood sugar: It helps maintain balanced blood sugar levels already in the normal range.

-Shilajit includes four of the six Ayurvedic tastes—pungent, bitter, salty, and astringent—and carries a pungent, heating energy virya.
-While it is considered balancing for all doshas, its gentle heating nature can become aggravating for pitta if used in excess.7
+Shilajit includes four of the six Ayurvedic tastes—pungent, bitter, salty, and astringent—and carries a pungent, heating energy, or virya.
+While it is considered balancing for all three doshas of vata, pitta, and kapha, its gentle heating nature can become aggravating for pitta if used in excess.7

 Shilajit has an affinity for the mutra vaha srota (urinary system), where it helps to clear the stagnation of kapha, tone vata, and stimulate the flow of apana vayu through the pelvic region.
 It also strengthens the kidneys, a vital part of the greater urinary system.